mustansarfiaz/DDAM-PS/README.md

 # DDAM-PS: Diligent Domain Adaptive Mixer for Person Search --  WACV2024

-This is the official implementation for our **DDAM-PS: Diligent Domain Adaptive Mixer for Person Search** in WACV2024.
+This is the official implementation for our **DDAM-PS: Diligent Domain Adaptive Mixer for Person Search** accepted in WACV2024.

 ## Highlights
 -----------------